-Take a look at the cheapest listings available right now, below.
+Read on for the cheapest listings available right now.
 (Note: Prices and availability are subject to change.)

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

-According to Walk Score's assessment, the surrounding area is extremely walkable, is convenient for biking and has good transit options.
+According to Walk Score, this location is very walkable, is convenient for biking and has excellent transit.

 (See the complete listing here.)

-According to Walk Score, the area around this address has excellent walkability, is quite bikeable and has excellent transit.
+According to Walk Score's assessment, the area around this address isn't very walkable, is very bikeable and has some transit options.

 (See the listing here.)